HazyResearch/legalbench/README.md

   - Asking the model to determine the Bluebook signal that should preface a particular parenthetical.
   - Asking the model to evaluate which premise most strongly supports a legal argument.

-A task submission consists of the following: (1) a task train data file, (2) a task test data file, (3) a base prompt, (3) a task description.
+Task submissions consist of a:

+1. A task data file.
+This may be submitted as one file, or optionally, as a pre-split train and test file.
+2. A description of the task.
+3. [Optional] A prompt to use for the task.
+If no prompt is submitted, then we will craft one for you.

 We accept new tasks via Github or via Google Forms.
 Instructions on both methods of submission are provided below.
 A step-by-step walkthrough is provided [here](https://github.com/HazyResearch/legalbench/blob/main/example_submission.md).

+**Note: smaller and manually crafted data sets are accepted!
+We ask only that the data set be at least 50 samples.**

-### Task train data
+### Task data (one file)

-Task train data should be formatted as TSV (tab separated value) file.
+Task data may be submitted as a single TSV (tab-separated value) file.
 The first row of the TSV file should contain a header for each column of data.
 Most tasks will have only two columns, corresponding to the task input and the correct task output (e.g., [Unfair TOS](/tasks/unfair_tos/)).
-However, a task may have more than one column (e.g., [Statutory Reasoning Assessment](/legalbench/tasks/statutory_reasoning_assessment)).
+However, a task may have more than one column (e.g., [Statutory Reasoning Assessment](https://github.com/HazyResearch/legalbench/tree/main/tasks/statutory_reasoning_assessment).
 Each remaining row in the file should correspond to a sample.
 Task training data should consist of between 5-7 samples.
-The file should be named `train.tsv`.
+The file should be named `data.tsv`.

 If you wish to add metadata for each sample---to categorize subgroups in the dataset which implicate similar challenges---then add that as a column.
 For instance, [Hearsay](https://github.com/HazyResearch/legalbench/tree/main/tasks/hearsay) consists of a `slice` column, which describes the element of the hearsay rule being tested for each sample.

+If you submit as one file, we will go through the process of splitting the file into a train and test set.

+If you write your data in Excel or Google Sheets, then there is an option to export as a tsv file.

-### Task test data
+### Task data (two files)

-The test data file should be formatted identically to the train data file.
-The file should be named `test.tsv`.
+Alternatively, if you wish to split train and test yourself, then please submit two files.
+The first file should correspond to the train data, and should be named as `train.tsv`.
+The second file should correspond to test data, and be named `test.tsv`.
+Both shou

-**Note: smaller and manually crafted test sets are accepted!
-We ask only that test sets be at least 50 samples.**
+### Task description

+Lastly, tasks should be accompanied by a description, which includes the following:

+- What the task is.
+- What types of legal reasoning the task evaluates.
+- How the data was collected or created.
+If the task was adapted from an existing benchmark, then a reference to that paper should be included.

 ### Base prompt